deividcingolani/AltranHeroes/README.md

 - [React](http://facebook.github.io/react) is used for UI.

 ### CSS

-- [cssnext](http://cssnext.putaindecode.io) is used to write futureproof CSS for CSS vendor prefix under the hood).
+- [sass](https://sass-lang.com/) Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 ### Static server with Livereload

 The app embed for development a static connect server with livereload plugged.